 Below is a list of other ways in which a second language can improve English when thinking about decision making.
 It does not simplify the process but, instead, equips you with the ability to accomplish a complicated feat in a shorter and more efficient amount of time.

-By having a better understanding, you will be able to approach the situation more clearly and thus make conclusions based on your ability to see the situation from a different perspective.
+Approaching problems in another language | If you ponder a problem by thinking about it in another language, it can give you a clearer idea of the situation.
+By having a better understanding, you will be able to approach the situation more clearly and thus make conclusions based on your ability to see the situation from a different perspective. |

+Advanced responses | With the cognitive benefits of learning a new language, you will be better suited to give sophisticated responses.
 With a better vocabulary, better memory, and better problem-solving skills, your improved English will allow you to analyze problems and decision-making scenarios more quickly and clearly.
+Thus, when you face problems, you will be able to reach solutions more successfully. |

+Improving your thought process | With the actual effort put into learning a new language, you will develop critical decision-making skills.
 By pushing yourself to learn something new, you can gain confidence and be sure of yourself in serious situations requiring your input.
+With added confidence and a more sufficient thought process, you can sharpen quick-thinking skills. |

 Improves Contextual Understanding